 - hear someone compliment another.

 This practice will remind the young people to see Christ in the people they encounter, which will help them grow in friendship with the Lord.

 Lent is a time of spiritual renewal for all of us.
 I hope that by taking St. Patrick’s Breastplate to heart, young people will draw closer to God and one another.

 Image by Andreas F. Borchert [CC BY-SA 4.0-3.0-2.5-2.0-1.0], via Wikimedia Commons (background green added).

-Buy Bob Burnham’s new book Little Lessons from the Saints: 52 Simple and Surprising Ways to See the Saint in You for the special price of only $8 each.
-Use code 4757 at LoyolaPress.com.
+Learn about Bob Burnham’s book Little Lessons from the Saints: 52 Simple and Surprising Ways to See the Saint in You.